-Lately, I’ve seen orzo showing up on the Acadiana table of folks who didn’t even know it existed a few years ago.
+More and more, I see orzo pasta showing up on the Acadiana table of folks who didn’t even know it existed a few years ago.
 Cajun and Creole home cooks are a stubborn bunch who hold to Cajun recipe tradition more so than most cultures.
-But in my Orzo, Shrimp and Kale Salad recipe, this ingredient has made the grade for several easily explained reasons.
+But in my Orzo, Shrimp and Kale Salad recipe, this ingredient has made the grade for some easily explained reasons.

 - 4 tablespoons extra virgin olive oil, divided